grammyjs/website/site/docs/hosting/vps.md

 :::tip Analog of a server
 If you cannot or do not want to rent a server, you can replace it with a virtual machine.
-To do this, use an application such as [VirtualBox] (https://virtualbox.org/).
+To do this, use an application such as [VirtualBox](https://virtualbox.org/).
 Create a virtual machine with the desired Linux distribution and use it as a real server.
 :::